IST-EVA-Support/EVA_Show-Case/src/demo/toolkit/README.md

 > ./run.sh
 ```

+This demo shows how to output the inference result of the model.
+The output labels are the same that are used during training.
+If the toolkit is missing it is shown on frame where its missing, additionally the missing and corerct positions are also displayed.
+diplay code meanings:
+  lb -> left bottom
+  lm -> left middle
+  lu -> left upper
+  rb -> right bottom
+  rm -> right middle
+  ru -> right upper

 Or you can open EVA_IDE and load pygraph then execute, please see the section, [Run This Showcase Through EVA IDE](#Run-This-Showcase-Through-EVA-IDE).